This is a heritage article I wrote over a decade ago but it still has some pertinent points about the world future.

 In addition to decimating our genetic resources, we are in one or two centuries appropriating much of the mineral resources which have accumulated over hundreds of millions of years, leaving only what cannot be economically extracted for our own descendents and destroying many of the great forests, wetlands and wild savannahs, the taiga and the tundra by exploiting every utilizable piece of the earth's surface for our own selfish purposes.

 On the biological front, the advent of new genetic technologies promises to create mutant versions of our food plants designed to thrive on commercial biocides and whole life-forms converted into chemical factories to spin the golden web of any biochemical the heart could desire from insulin to reverse transcriptase.
 At the same time we are devastating the genetic diversity of our food plants by replacing all their regional variety with a few genetically engineered strains of near-zero diversity.
+We are also now at the threshold of genetically enginnering our own germ line and those of our sister species.

 And each of these changes are happening, like the threat of nuclear holocaust in an ever-shrinking zero-infinity dilemma, for less than five multinational corporations on Earth lay claim to the rights to distribute a major bulk of world commercial seed stock and have the patent rights to coerce the bulk of the productive areas of the planet into biocide resistant genetically-engineered strains.
 Just as we we are learning to in-vitro fertilize and test for human genetic abnormalities, we are also learning how to tamper with the human germ line in ways which will create pressures to clone a mutant super-race of cybernetically designed humans.